 The noise-reduction capacitor, in conjunction with the noise-reduction resistor, forms a low-pass filter (LPF) that filters out the noise from the reference before being gained up with the error amplifier, thereby reducing the device noise floor.
-The LPF is a single-pole filter and the cutoff frequency can be calculated with Equation 2.
+The LPF is a single-pole filter and the cutoff frequency can be calculated with $\gtrsim 2$.
 The typical value of R{NR} is 250 k Ω .
 Increasing the $C{NR/SS}$ capacitor has a greater affect because the output voltage increases when the noise from the reference is gained up even more at higher output voltages.
-For low-noise applications, a 10-nF to 1- μ F $C{NR/SS}$ is recommended.
+For low-noise applications, a 10-nF to 1-μF $C{NR/SS}$ is recommended.

-$$f{\text{cutoff}} = 1/\left(2 \times \pi \times R{\text{NR}} \times C{\text{NR/SS}}\right) \tag{2}$$
+$f{cutoff} = 1/(2 \times \pi \times R{NR} \times C{NR/SS})$

-8.1.4 Feed-Forward Capacitor (CFF)
+8.1.4 Feed-Forward Capacitor (C{FF})

 Although a feed-forward capacitor (C{FF}) from the FB pin to the OUT pin is not required to achieve stability, a 10-nF external feed-forward capacitor optimizes the transient, noise, and PSRR performance.
 A higher capacitance C{FF} can be used; however, the start-up time is longer and the power-good signal can incorrectly indicate that the output voltage is settled.
-To ensure proper PG functionality the time constant defined by $C{NR/SS}$ must be greater than or equal to the time constant from the C{FF} .
-For a detailed description, see application report Pros and Cons of Using a Feed-Forward Capacitor with a Low Dropout Regulator, SBVA042.
+For a detailed description, see the Pros and Cons of Using a Feed-Forward Capacitor with a Low Dropout Regulator application report.